user1342/Fitness_Tracker/README.md

-﻿# Fitness_Tracker Kotlin App
+# Fitness_Tracker Kotlin App
-A basic app written in Kotlin that plays a series of short fitness activities.
+A basic Android app written in Kotlin that runs a series of short fitness activities.
 This app uses:
 * Android Text To Speech
 * The Android Snackbar
 * Kotlin Coroutines